Many-body Bell correlated states in optical lattices

 One of the most well-known methods for generating squeezed entangled states is the one-axis twisting protocol (OAT).
 It can be implemented using various ultra-cold systems interacting through collisions or atom-light interactions and it was well understood that it creates many-body entangled states and two-body Bell correlations.

-But, in their work, the researchers showed that the one-axis twisting is also a viable resource for powerful many-body Bell correlations.
+Researchers showed that the one-axis twisting also serves as a viable resource for powerful many-body Bell correlations.
 They presented a systematic analytical study of creating many-body Bell-correlated states during one-axis twisting dynamics in two-component bosonic systems.
-They then provided the critical time at which the many-body Bell correlations emerge together with a simple yet powerful formula for characterizing the depth of the Bell correlations and entanglement.
-These findings were then applied to classify the generation of many-body Bell correlations in systems of two-component bosons loaded into a one-dimensional optical lattice.
+They provided the critical time at which the many-body Bell correlations emerge together with a simple yet powerful formula for characterizing the depth of the Bell correlations and entanglement, then applied these findings to classify the generation of many-body Bell correlations in systems of two-component bosons loaded into a one-dimensional optical lattice.

-The results obtained in this study show that such correlations can be created with the present technology – this is very important from the point of view of potential applications, as Bell correlations are known to boost the precision of quantum sensors or to improve the security of quantum cryptography protocols.
-The fundamental aspects of creating such ultra-non-classical many-body states are relevant, especially in light of the recent Nobel prize, which was awarded for the pioneering studies of such phenomena.
+The results of this study show that current technology can create such correlations.
+This holds great importance for potential applications, as Bell correlations can boost the precision of quantum sensors or improve the security of quantum cryptography protocols.
+Creating such ultra-non-classical many-body states holds fundamental relevance, especially in light of the recent Nobel prize awarded for pioneering studies of such phenomena.

 Cited article: https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.129.250402